Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

 ## Decision Tree
-* It is used supervised learning algorithm used for both classification and regression task.
+* is a type of supervised learning algorithm used for both classification and regression task.
 * Decision Tree has flow chart like structure used to make decisions.
 * **Working:** Splits data recursively based on feature values to reduce impurity in the subsets, creating branches until each leaf has a homogeneous outcome.
 * **Splitting Criteria:** Gini Impurity, Entropy/Information Gain, Variance Reduction